 2. Gutter Health

 While you are up there, have a look at the gutters that are running around the perimeter of the roof.
 These gutters can start to leak, they can develop holes, they can sag, and they commonly get filled and blocked with debris.
-If you find yourself in North Carolina, the information found on roofing in Fayetteville NC suggests that there should be gutters installed on every kind of roof to help keep dirt and debris out of the gutters.
+The gutters should be installed on every kind of roof to help keep dirt and debris out of the gutters.
 Once these things get into the gutter, they can completely choke the passageway and cause water to flood the roof and spill over into other parts of the home.
 If you spot a faulty joint or bend in the gutter, just mark it with a marker so you can get back to it when you return to the ground.
 Similarly, if you notice a pinhole leak or even a tear in the gutter, mark the spots.
 Small punctures and faulty joints can be repaired relatively easily but if there is a tear in the sheet of the gutter then you may have to replace that length of the tray.

 3. Pests